Distracted Driving: What Is It And How To Prevent?

 What is the penalty for distracted driving?

-However, the penalty for this driving behavior becomes drastically more severe if it results in someone being killed or injured or property being damaged:
+The penalties for this driving behavior becomes drastically more severe if it results in someone being killed or injured or property being damaged:

 Specifically, the law provides the following penalties depending on the type of crash: